-Anyway, prime rib should be a centerpiece of your Christmas table.
-And if you ever intimidated to cook it, I’m here to guide you through it.
-It’s really not difficult and the result is basically fool-proof!
+Prime rib should be a centerpiece of your Christmas table.
+And if you ever intimidated to cook it, I’m here to guide you through entire process.
+It’s really not difficult and the result is basically foolproof!

 If you’ve seen my how to roast a perfect prime rib tutorial, you know I love reverse-searing technique.
 It’s not the usual method of cooking prime rib, where you cook it at high temperature first, then cook low and slow.

 HOW TO COOK A PERFECT BONELESS PRIME RIB?

 - We cook the roast low and slow first.
 And I really mean low, low temperature, like 200°F!

 - And then when the roast reaches 120-130°F, depending how you like it done, we’ll sear it at a very high temperature to create a beautiful crust.

 This method ensures juicy, evenly cooked prime rib with an amazing crispy crust.